Megasphaera

 Megasphaera is a genus of Bacillota bacteria classified within the class Negativicutes.
+Several species in the genus, including M. elsdenii and M. hexanoica, are known to utilize lactate.

 This classification has been reexamined.
 This genus appears to be a member of the Clostridia.

 Phylogeny

-The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and the National Center for Biotechnology Information (NCBI).
+The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).